-7-8 A clear understanding of the issue is shown typically by:

-- using four brief reasons

-- or two developed reasons

-- or two reasons, one brief and one fully developed

-- or three reasons with one developed

-- or a comprehensive explanation using one reason only.
+Level 4 7-8 A clear understanding of the issue is shown typically by: using four brief reasons or two developed reasons or two reasons, one brief and one fully developed or three reasons with one developed or a comprehensive explanation using one reason only.
 The candidate is likely to express understanding in a clear and correct style of English with a correct use of specialist vocabulary where appropriate.
 The skills needed to produce convincing extended writing in place.
 Good organisation and clarity.
 Very few syntactical and/or spelling errors may be found.
 Excellent organisation and planning.

-Question Answer Mark Number 8 (d) AO2 Indicative content Reasons for supporting this statement could be: the government needs to make more laws to promote community cohesion the government needs tougher punishments for those who disturb community cohesion the government needs to work at local level to solve problems in communities Reasons for not supporting this statement could be: • problems are cultural and cannot be altered • Churches are better at this type of work • it is not possible to force people to work together Other approaches are possible and must be marked according to the levels.
+Question Number Answer Mark 8 (d) AO2 Indicative content Reasons for supporting this statement could be: Catholics should try and help others achieve salvation Jesus commanded his followers to 'go and make disciples of all nations' some religious people believe theirs is the only true religion Reasons for not supporting this statement could be: it could cause conflict to try and convert others no one should try and force another person to believe in a certain faith faith is a personal matter Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: Candidates who do not refer to at least one religion in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for • a simple reason 3 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason (ii) Why some people may disagree with their opinion1 mark fora simple reason 3 2 marks fora developed reasonor two simple reasons 3 marks forthree simple reasonsor two developed reasons or a fully developed reason
+Award marks as follows: Candidates who do not refer to Roman Catholic Christianity in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason 3 (ii) Why some people may disagree with their opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or two developed reasons or a fully developed reason 3